ormandomneto/nying.ma/dpe.mdzod.khang/tbrc/README.md

 # CANON

+## rnying ma rgyud bcu bdun :2 Gyud Chudun

+A reproduction of an ancient manuscript from spiti of a collection of rnying ma pa tantras of the man ngag sde class of the atiyoga (rdzogs chen).
+W21520 I1KG1235-I1KG1236
+W27491 4447-4448

 ## bka' 'gyur (sde dge par phud) :103 Kangyur Dege

 The Derge Parpu redaction of the Kangyur was edited with great care by Situ